 A crowdmapping system that empowers citizens to flag problems in their communities.
 NDI hosts Fix My Streets for partners through its DemCloud cloud-hosting service.
 The NDI-hosted version of Fix My Streets is sometimes called Fix My Community because it can be used to report more than just problems with streets.

 Please contact us for: use cases, approximate cost and a timeline for implementation.

 Crowdsourcing can put many eyes to work spotting critical problems citizens face.
-Fix My Streets, originally created by civic tech NGO MySociety, routes citizen-submitted reports together with photos to the key government institutions who can address them.
+Fix My Street, originally created by civic tech NGO MySociety, routes citizen-submitted reports together with photos to the key government institutions who can address them.
 By making complaints and government updates visible to the public, the tool helps officials demonstrate that they are taking action on the issues that concern citizens.
-Systems like Fix My Streets have been used for reporting everything from potholes to bribes and are a useful bridge between citizens and their representatives.
+Systems like Fix My Street have been used for reporting everything from potholes to bribes and are a useful bridge between citizens and their representatives.

 Overview of Features

 - Citizens document, discuss, and submit reports to local government via SMS or web.

 - Ability to attach photos to reports helps provide context and urgency.

 - Citizens can view the problems their neighbors face and understand common concerns.

 - Government leaders can demonstrate and document the actions they are taking in response to citizen issues.

 - Provides government leaders with the ability to run reports on responsiveness and time to resolution for identified issues from their staff.